Skip to main content

 Key Provisions

-• Lowers the minimum age for an 'adult learner' from 25 to 22.
+• Lower the minimum age for an adult learner from 25 to 22.

-• Grant amounts: up to $3,000 per academic semester for universities and up to $1,500 per semester for community colleges; proportionally reduced for part-time or nonstandard terms.
+• Grant amounts: up to $3,000 per semester for universities and $1,500 per semester for community colleges; prorated for partial terms.

-• Institutions enrolling eligible adult learners must inform them of other federal and state benefits and assist them in using those benefits.
+• Institutions must inform students about other federal/state benefits and help them access those benefits.

 • Effective date: October 1, 2026.